sorrell/sorrell.github.com/_posts/2015-09-14-Getting-SSIS-LineageIDs.md

 tags: [SSIS, BIML]
 ---
 # {{ page.title }}
+## tl;dr
+You can get error column names in SSIS with two script tasks/components - no custom DLLs, or Components.
+[Clone the repository and pry into it yourself!.](https://github.com/sorrell/GetErrorColumnNames)

+## Backstory
 When I saw the output Error columns in SSIS's Dataflow Task (DFT) for the first time, I thought I had surely misconfigured something, or not followed a certain step.
 I mean, I was working with actual data and columns that had human-readable names - but I was getting integers in these Error Code/Column columns...

 But like I said, I figured it was operator error, and so I searched my way into hours of disappointment.
 Microsoft *was* kind enough to enhance the error description, [as described here](https://msdn.microsoft.com/en-us/library/ms345163.aspx).
 But that still didn't get a column *name*.